 Where to get free offshore gold storage in Singapore

 BullionStar is run by veteran gold experts and offers free precious metals storage in a high-security Singapore vault in the heart of the city.

 Bullionstar has space in a segregated facility where each customer’s purchases are stored in their own private, sealed bag; none of the bags contain name identification of the owner.

+While Bullionstar no longer offers permanent free storage, they do offer an initial trial period as well as some of the lowest rates to store your gold in the world.
 You could buy as little as a one-ounce silver coin and have it stored in your name, with photos of your stored items available online.